Kollyva (a.k.a., Kolyva, Koliva)

 - Toothpick again in same spots before baking.
 Bake @ 350 degrees (about 45 minutes) until a golden brown.

 - Check after 10 minutes – poking holes along sides where the prosphoro starts to separate around the edges.

 - Remove from Oven – Let cool completely.

 - Pray the following prayer:

 In the name of the Father, and of the Son, and of the Holy Spirit.
-Amen Thou art the fullness of all good things, O my Christ; fill my soul with joy and gladness, and save me, for Thou alone art plenteous in mercy.
+Amen You are the fullness of all good things, O my Christ; fill my soul with joy and gladness, and save me, for You alone are plenteous in mercy.
 Amen.

 Family Prayer: Dear Lord, this bread that we have baked represents each one of us in this family and in our congregation.
 We are offering ourselves to You, our very life, in humble obedience and total commitment to You.
 We place ourselves on Your holy altar through this bread to be used by You in any way that You feel will help enlarge Your kingdom.
 Accept our gift and make us worthy to receive the greater gifts that You will give us when You consecrate this bread and give it back to us as Your Precious Body.
 Amen.

 I love dyeing my Paschal eggs!
 Here are my directions for deep, beautiful red Paschal eggs.

 - I start with Trader Joe (Wilcox) large, brown eggs.
 I switch out any blemished eggs with other cartons until I have 3 dozen, unblemished brown eggs.
 Buy as many as you like!

 - Buy the egg dye from our bookstore.
 In 2010, each packet only made a quart of water, but you need enough packets for 4 quarts of water, so look at the directions to make sure you purchase enough dye.
 Dye brands change from year to year.
 You can ‘share’ this pot of water with others if you wish to make this a shared activity : ~ )